Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 -> This also saved ~ 600 Lines of code where every possible move was hardcodet.

+21.11.22: While I made siginificant progress and I couldve reached my goal with this coding-method it was getting hard to take track in some cases, thats why:

+- I switched to Oop.
+- The Chessboard is now fully rendered from JS.
+- Each Piece SVG will be imported to the main file.
+- hard HTML lines of code saved ~ 1000 Lines

 ## Goal

 A fully working chess game with all its mechanics for 2 Players